Cleveland Clinic logo

 • Protect your pets from ticks with treatments your veterinarian recommends.
 Check your pets for ticks often, especially after they’ve been outside.

-Complications of Rocky Mountain spotted fever
+Is Rocky Mountain spotted fever as bad as Lyme disease?

 Advertisement